TMtC Recap Report: 2020

 TELLURIDE VIA FERRATA RECAP

-In the fall of 2020, TMtC coordinated with the partners on a workday for route stewardship purposes.
+In the fall of 2020, TMtC coordinated with the partners on a volunteer workday for route stewardship purposes.
 TMtC has worked diligently to keep the Via Ferrata free and open to the public over the years.

 REGIONAL CLIMBING RECAP